Bernard Norman Barwin: Professional misconduct

 In 1995, Loree-Ann Huard and Wanda Cowton sued Barwin for allegedly using the wrong sperm donor.
 The couple and Barwin settled out of court in 1998.
 In 2010, two former patients of Barwin brought lawsuits against him alleging that he had inseminated them with the wrong sperm.

 In January 2013, Barwin admitted to professional misconduct in regards to four women who were artificially inseminated with the wrong sperm.
 A panel of the College of Physicians and Surgeons of Ontario found Barwin guilty of one of three counts of professional misconduct.
 They issued an official reprimand, revoked his license practice for two months, and ordered him to cover the $3,650 cost of the disciplinary proceedings.
-A review of the incidences could find no "evident" reasons for the error.
+A review of the incidents could find no "evident" reasons for the error.
 He resigned from his appointment to the Order of Canada and it was formally removed later that year.

 On 1 November 2016, former patients of Barwin brought a class action against Barwin on behalf of his former patients and the children that Barwin helped conceive at his clinic, the Broadview Fertility Clinic.
 The statement of claim alleged that Barwin used his own sperm when inseminating his patients.

 His medical licence was revoked by the College of Physicians and Surgeons of Ontario in 2019.

 On 1 November 2021, a judge approved a $13 million dollar settlement against Barwin.